AudioScapeInc/RobloxBoomboxPlugin/README.md

   - Enable **Allow Studio Access to API Services**.

 ### 7. Ready for Secret!
-- Once the boombox loads up!
+- Once the boombox is working for you in development mode, you need to add an http secret to have it work in production.
+Read on!

-# Setting Up an HTTP Secret in Roblox for Audioscape Boombox
+# Production Configuration

-Follow this guide to set up your own HTTP secret to integrate the Audioscape Boombox into your Roblox game.
+Set up your own HTTP secret to enable the Boombox to function in production in your game.

 ## Steps